kratikajain09/Phishing-Triage-A-Malicious-PDF-Lure-from-a-Trusted-Vendor-Mailbox/README.md

 # Phishing-Triage-A-Malicious-PDF-Lure-from-a-Trusted-Vendor-Mailbox
-Phishing Triage: A Malicious PDF Lure from a Trusted Vendor Mailbox

-# Phishing Triage: A Malicious PDF Lure from a Trusted Vendor Mailbox

 > **A SOC case study.** This writeup documents a phishing investigation using a **sanitized, fictionalized** version of a real incident.
 All company names, users, domains, IPs, and identifiers have been replaced with documentation-safe placeholders (`Contoso` = the defending org, `Fabrikam` = the vendor, `.example` domains).
 No proprietary data from any environment is included.
 Detection logic and methodology are industry-standard.

 ---